awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-import.md

 Because stack sets perform stack operations across multiple accounts, before you can create your first stack set you need the necessary permissions defined in your AWS account\.
 + To set up the required permissions for creating a stack set with **self\-managed** permissions, see [Performing stack set operations involving regions that are disabled by default](stacksets-prereqs.md#stacksets-opt-in-regions) and [Grant self\-managed permissions](stacksets-prereqs-self-managed.md)\.
-+ To set up the required permissions for creating a stack set with **service\-managed** permissions, see [Performing stack set operations involving regions that are disabled by default](stacksets-prereqs.md#stacksets-opt-in-regions) and [Enable trusted access with AWS Organizations](stacksets-orgs-enable-trusted-access.md)\.
++ To set up the required permissions for creating a stack set with **service\-managed** permissions, see [Performing stack set operations involving regions that are disabled by default](stacksets-prereqs.md#stacksets-opt-in-regions) and [Activate trusted access with AWS Organizations](stacksets-orgs-activate-trusted-access.md)\.

 For more information on StackSets requirements, see [Prerequisites for stack set operations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html)\.